What are The Estate Planning Basics? What Goes in an Estate Plan?

 What Is Probate?

 Probate is a formal, court-supervised legal process that occurs after death or incapacity if there’s no valid estate plan (which usually means a plan that includes a well-crafted and funded Living Trust).
 Notice that I say “Estate Plan” and not “Will.”
-A Will is not an estate plan, and in most cases, it will not prevent your family from going to probate in California—and here in the golden state, probate can be a complex, time-consuming, and costly process, typically lasting 16-24 months due to court backlogs.
+A Will is not an estate plan, and in most cases, it will not prevent your family from going to probate in California—and here in The Golden State, probate can be a complex, time-consuming, and costly process, typically lasting 16-24 months due to court backlogs.

 The fees can range from 4%-8% of the total estate value, regardless of debt.
 For example, if an estate is worth $1 million but owes $900K, the probate fees and court costs could be about $50K, leaving only $50K for the inheritors.
 That’s because these fees are based on gross total market value, not value minus debt!